 - The student cannot have taken the same or a similar course before.

 - The course must advance the student's legal training.

-- The student cannot receive more than five total credits for all such courses.
+- The student cannot receive more than six total credits for all such courses.

 - The student's grades in such courses are not counted in computing the grade point average at this school.